nano-byte/common/README.md

 `VERSION` contains the version numbers used by build scripts.
 Use `Set-Version.ps1 X.Y.Z` to change the version number.
 This ensures that the version also gets set in other locations (e.g. AssemblyInfo).
-`Get-Version.cmd` and `Get-Version.sh` read the current version number to the console and environment variables.
-This is used by our build server.

 Building on Windows